 The Barclaycard Ring® Mastercard® isn’t a flashy product.
 Instead, it’s most attractive for its quiet, cost-saving features.

 You’ll like the $0 annual fee and strong intro APR on balance transfers.
 But the card’s main draw is its low normal APR on all balances.
 Few other products beat the Barclaycard Ring® Mastercard® here.
 To further sweeten the pot, you’ll pay no fees on balance transfers you make after the first 45 days of your account opening, and you’ll incur low fees on cash advances.

 Take advantage of the card’s low normal APR and intro APR on balance transfers without paying an annual fee.

-Intro APR: 0% on balance transfers for 15 billing cycles following your account opening, and 14.24% variable APR after that.
+Intro APR: 0% on balance transfers for 15 months following your account opening, and 14.24% variable APR after that.

 This is a strong intro APR for balance transfers.
 For your transfers to qualify for this rate, make them within the first 45 days of card membership.

 Normal APR of 14.24% variable for purchases, balance transfers and cash advances.